-Shimmer was exhibited at the Museum’s Lightcatcher building in the show, Lesley Dill’s Poetic Vision: From Shimmer to Sister Gertrude Morgan, October 23, 2011 – March 4, 2012 and was curated by Barbara Matilsky.
+Shimmer was exhibited at the Museum in Lesley Dill’s Poetic Vision: From Shimmer to Sister Gertrude Morgan.
+The show ran Oct.
+23, 2011 – March 4, 2012 and was curated by Barbara Matilsky.
 Learn more about this exhibition and read the Lesley Dill Exhibition Catalog.

 Dill’s artworks are in the collections of more than 50 museums, including the Metropolitan Museum of Art.
 The artist lives and works in Brooklyn, New York.